shapely.delaunay_triangles#

 - delaunay_triangles(geometry, tolerance=0.0, only_edges=False, **kwargs)#

-Computes a Delaunay triangulation around the vertices of an input geometry.
+Compute a Delaunay triangulation around the vertices of an input geometry.

-The output is a geometrycollection containing polygons (default) or linestrings (see only_edges).
-Returns an None if an input geometry contains less than 3 vertices.
+The output is a geometrycollection containing polygons (default) or linestrings (see

 - geometryGeometry or array_like